andersonopt/website/content/blog/product-release-notes-4-23-21.md

 ### Township, Range, Section - PLSS Viewer

 Locate land by township, range, and section with this new layer.
-Try switching to the 'Terrain' basemap setting for easier viewing of this layer if the source font is hard to see over the norma satellite basemap.
+Try switching to the 'Terrain' basemap setting for easier viewing of this layer if the source font is hard to see over the normal satellite  imagery basemap.

 ![](/images/plssviewer.png)